 Before you run outside with tools in hand to trim your beautiful Crepe Myrtle tree, please read this article as it will save you time and a potentially malformed tree.

 First, you must understand that just because you can buy tree trimming tools at Home Depot or ACE Hardware doesn’t mean you are qualified in trimming crepe myrtle trees – or any tree for that matter.
-I suspect that over the years, way too many beautiful trees have been deformed and destroyed by home-owning hacks brandishing a limb saw, electric chain saw, and pruner.
+I suspect that over the years, way too many beautiful trees have been deformed and destroyed by home-owning hacks brandishing a limb saw, an electric chain saw, and a pruner.